loicrouchon/homebrew-linky/README.md

-# Tap loicrouchon/linky
+# Tap loicrouchon/symly

 ## How do I install these formulae?

-`brew install loicrouchon/linky/linky`
+`brew install loicrouchon/symly/symly`

-Or `brew tap loicrouchon/linky` and then `brew install linky`.
+Or `brew tap loicrouchon/symly` and then `brew install symly`.

 ## Documentation